 Best For | Luggage to last

-A bag by Orvis is a bag inspired by nature, and we’re updating our luggage in the new year with the Battenkill Expandable Roller.
-Perfect for extended trips and the longer getaway, the Battenkill is one we know will be passed down through generations.
+A bag by Orvis is a bag inspired by nature, and we’re all about investing in quality luggage with the Battenkill Expandable Roller.
+Perfect for extended trips and touting a lifetime warranty, the Battenkill is one we know will be passed down through generations.
 We also love their adventure tote, which is built with the same attention to detail for a lifetime of use, starting at just under $100.

-Orvis is a company dating back to 1856 when it was founded in the hills of Vermont.
-The brand is dedicated to protecting the wild, as well as creating products that survive and outlast all your adventures.
+Orvis dates back to 1856 when the company was founded in the hills of Vermont.
+Dedicated to protecting the wild, these products will survive and outlast all your adventures.
 They even offer a repair program.
-Orvis gives five percent of pre-tax profits to environmental protection efforts.
-The brand works with numerous conservation partners and initiatives so you can rest assured, your luggage from Orvis is not only beautiful, but it’s helping the environment.
+Orvis gives five percent of pre-tax profits to environmental protection efforts and works with numerous conservation partners and initiatives.